-This site has the potential to support a variety of vegetation communities including flatwoods, as well as drier oak-hickory and upland pine communities.
-Most of this site has been converted to alternative states.
+This site has the potential to support a variety of vegetation communities including flatwoods, and mixed hardwood forests, but most of this site has been converted to alternative states.
 Historically, the vegetation communities on this site have been maintained by frequent low-intensity surface fires.
 Table 1 very briefly lists some of the most dominant vegetation on the reference community for this site.
 More detailed descriptions of community compositions are available in the State and Transition Model.